 If you want to know how bikers really feel about their extended service plans, visit the forums.
 You’ll hear from the “don’t buy” people, but you’ll also hear about the many times purchasing additional coverage was a wise decision.

-Another had this to say, “Near the end of the factory two year warranty I purchased the extended warranty for almost $1600.00.
-It has already paid for itself with a transmission rebuild at $1400.00 and a new right rear shock at $200.00.
-I did have to pay a $50.00 deductible for each but now I still have 2 years of coverage left.”
+Another had this to say, “Near the end of the factory two-year warranty, I purchased the extended warranty for almost $1,600.
+It has already paid for itself with a transmission rebuild at $1,400 and a new right rear shock at $200.
+I did have to pay a $50 deductible for each, but now I still have two years of coverage left.”

 The reasons bikers say an extended service plan makes sense is when you: